12 of the Best Occupational Therapy Specialty Certifications in 2023

 Board Certification in Gerontology (BCG)

 Aging is a complex process that impacts multiple areas of life, from physical health to social engagement.
 The Board Certification in Gerontology (BCG) is designed for OTs who wish to specialize in geriatric care, a field of increasing importance given the aging population.
 This certification provides you with a comprehensive understanding of age-related changes, common geriatric conditions, and best practices in interventions.
 With a BCG, you can offer meaningful therapy that improves older adults’ quality of life and functional independence.
+A BCG is also great when combined with a Certified Aging in Place Specialist certification.

 Board Certification in Physical Rehabilitation (BCPR)